edupklein/db-replicator/dbr-databases/scripts/README.md

 Python scripts used for DB manipulation and data creation.

 The script populate_sources.py is used to generate fake data for the databases bellow:
-- db1, inside the container mysql_source1
+- db1, inside the image mysql_source1
-- db2, inside the container mysql_source2
+- db2, inside the image mysql_source2

 ## 🚀 Usage